avivenzio/bosun-box/README.md

-# boat-stuff
+# bosun-box

+Bosun Box is a custom multifunction display intended for marine data.

-This is a monorepo for all code related to multifunction display project.
+This is a monorepo for all code related to Bosun Box.